Rigid Gorenstein toric Fano varieties arising from directed graphs: Examples and concluding remarks

 The symmetric edge polytope $\mathcal{P}_G$ has 10 square 2-faces, but each of them have lattice distance 2 to the origin.
 However for the multidegree $R=[a+1,a,a+1,a,a,0] \in M \times \{0\}$, for $a \in \mathbb{Z}$, one obtains that $T^1_{X_G}(-R) \neq 0$, hence $X_G$ is not rigid. \end{example}

 \begin{problem} Suppose that $\mathcal{A}_G$ has a square 2-face.
-Then $X_G$ is not rigid \end{problem} In the perspective of this paper, this is a computational open question which would conclude the classification of all directed graphs $G$ such that $X_G$ is rigid.
+Determine whether $X_G$ is rigid or not. \end{problem} In the perspective of this paper, this is a computational open question which would conclude the classification of all directed graphs $G$ such that $X_G$ is rigid.